grotan1/nordpool/README.md

 This integration provides the spot market (hourly) electricity prices for the Nordic, Baltic and part of Western Europe.

+**Note:** Nord Pool now provides pricing data in 15-minute intervals.
+This integration automatically aggregates these to hourly averages, which reflects what private customers actually pay (the average of the four 15-minute intervals within each hour).
+The main price attributes (`today`, `tomorrow`, `current_price`) use these hourly averages.
+For access to the original 15-minute data, use the `raw_today` and `raw_tomorrow` attributes.

 The Nordpool sensor provides the current price with today's and tomorrow's prices as attributes.
 Prices become available around 13:00.

 [ApexCharts](https://github.com/RomRider/apexcharts-card) card is recommended for visualization of the data in Home Assistant.<br>